Exiled Thai critic attacked with chemicals in Japan

 "The attacker clearly wanted to intimidate," said Pavin, adding that he had no personal disputes that could have been behind the attack.
 "The doctor said the chemical was not deadly, but said that the burning sensation will stay for quite some time."

-A prominent political dissident who has denounced the Thai military's coups in 2006 and 2014, Pavin has also openly criticised King Maha Vajiralongkorn, breaking a taboo in Thailand, where criticising the monarch is illegal.
+A prominent political dissident who has denounced the Thai military's coups in 2006 and 2014, Pavin has also openly criticized King Maha Vajiralongkorn, breaking a taboo in Thailand, where criticizing the monarch is illegal.

 Pavin accused the army of being behind the attack and said he had been told this by sources.
 But he said he had no evidence and did not identify the sources or say how they would know.